golemfactory/golem-docs/src/markdoc/partials/customPages/default-values.md

 {% defaultvalue title="agreementSelector" defaultValue="randomAgreementSelectorWithPriorityForExistingOnes()" %}
 This selector determines which agreements will be chosen for the next task, provided by the iterator.
 The pool comprises existing agreements and potential new agreements sourced from available proposals.
 {% /defaultvalue %}

-## Activity

-{% defaultvalue title="activityExecuteTimeout" defaultValue="5*60*1000" %}
-Sets the maximum execution time for a script, either a single command or a batch, in ms.
-{% /defaultvalue %}